testfairy/testfairy-flutter/README.md

 If you need to update the native iOS SDK used by your current integration, run `pod repo update; pod install` in your *ios* directory.

 ### Troubleshoot
+1. **I have my own `HttpOverrides.global` setup.
+How can I make it work with TestFairy?**

+Copy [this](https://github.com/testfairy/testfairy-flutter/blob/master/lib/src/network_logging.dart) file to your project.
+Add the necessary functionality and assign to `HttpOverrides.global` an instance from your new implementation.

-1. **I see `Errno::ENOENT - No such file or directory @ rb_sysopen - ./ios/Pods/Local Podspecs/testfairy.podspec.json` when I build an iOS app.**
+2. **I see `Errno::ENOENT - No such file or directory @ rb_sysopen - ./ios/Pods/Local Podspecs/testfairy.podspec.json` when I build an iOS app.**

 This happens due to a pod misconfiguration bug on the Flutter side.
+We have [blog post](https://blog.testfairy.com/errnoenoent-fix-for-flutter-ios/) explaining the issue if you are interested.

 Clean your project, remove *ios/Podfile* and Xcode workspace file entirely. (make sure you have backups just in case)
 ```